Getting Cited on Wikipedia: A Non-Manipulative, Step-by-Step Approach

 Neutral Point of View (NPOV)All Wikipedia content must be written objectively and without bias, promotional language, or loaded terminology.
 Even if something is true and sourced, the wording cannot be puffery or marketing-speak.Descriptions like “the leader in innovative solutions” are unacceptable.
 Instead, use neutral phrasing: “the company is one of the largest providers of [Service] in [Region].”
 Wikipedia exists to summarize what independent sources say, not to serve as an advertisement.

-Understanding these four pillars is essential because they form the basis for every editorial decision on Wikipedia.
-Editors use these policies to evaluate whether content should be added, kept, or removed.
-Brands that align their Wikipedia strategy with these policies dramatically increase their chances of success, while those that ignore them will find their contributions quickly reverted and their credibility questioned.
+Editors evaluate every proposed addition against these four pillars.
+Brands that align their draft text and sourcing with these policies dramatically increase their chances of acceptance, while those that ignore them will find their contributions quickly reverted and their credibility questioned.

 Wikipedia-Friendly vs. Unacceptable Sources